clarkk/php-log/README.md

 ```

 ## Error log
 ```
-//  Set the base path to store the log files
+//  Set the base path to store the files
 \Log\Log::init('log');

 //  Log an error (By default the error message is extended by environment variables: $_SERVER['REQUEST_URI'], $_POST, $_SESSION)